 Term of office

 Executive members are appointed for up to three years.
 This may be extended for a further three years.

 You'll need to attend up to four meetings a year, which will usually be held at our offices in Lutterworth.
-You may be able to attend remotely using Skype.
+You may be able to attend remotely via Microsoft Teams.

 Your duties will be to:

-- implement divisional strategy as it aligns with BACP organisational strategy, so promoting that counselling changes lives
+- implement divisional strategy and ensure that it aligns with BACP organisational strategy, promoting counselling changes lives

 - work collaboratively with BACP staff

 - promote the division's area of expertise and bring best practice into the work of the division and BACP

 - network and represent BACP the association and our members to wider stakeholder groups

 - act as an ambassador and advocate for BACP and the Workplace division